betterlife/Java-Build-System/README.md

 Configuration
 -------------

-  All configurations is in .builder/projectTemplate/work/build.properties, and all the settings are documented in that file.
+  Build configuration is copied from __.builder/projectTemplate/work/build.properties__ to __work/build.properties__, and all the settings are self documented by inline comments in that file.

 Usage
 -----